Privacy Policy

 Dealing with us anonymously or using a pseudonym

-You may deal with us anonymously or use a pseudonym, wherever it is lawful and practical to do so.
-Donors can choose to make donations anonymously, however if paying by credit card we will need to collect some personal information in order to be able to process your donation
+You may deal with us anonymously or by using a pseudonym, wherever it is lawful and practical to do so.
+Donors can choose to make donations anonymously; however, if you are paying by credit card, we will need to collect some personal information in order to be able to process your donation.

 Website and cookies policy

-The OCA website uses cookies to improve our website.
-Cookies are small files that store information on your computer, mobile phone or other device.
+Our website uses cookies to improve our website.
+Cookies are small files that store information on your computer, mobile phone, or another device.
 They enable the entity that put the cookie on your device to recognise you across different websites, services, devices and/or browsing sessions.
 The information that we collect via cookies is not personal information and we are not able to identify you from it.
-You can disable cookies through your internet browser but our website may not work as intended for you if you do so.
+You can disable cookies through your internet browser, but if you do, our website may not work as intended for you.

 How do we use and disclose your personal information?